Mike and Janet Greene, Platinum Donors

 They taught at Boswell when our school district was small and rural.
 Salaries were not good, but these incredible people worked for the satisfaction of teaching and for making a difference in their students’ lives.
 It was a simpler time and a more sincere time.

 I was born and lived the first 18 years of my life in Saginaw.
 I attended Saginaw and then later Eagle Mountain –Saginaw Schools from 1st-12th grade.
 In the fall of 1961 when Boswell High School opened, my class of about forty sophomores moved there along with juniors and seniors.
 We graduated in 1964 as the third graduating class at Boswell.

 Having gone to class in some modest structures, we were overwhelmed by the features of the campus.
 There were many visitors in the early days that came to see our round, split level, glass walled school house.
 It was truly remarkable.
 Visitors often commented on how clean and undamaged the building was.
 We were proud of our school and really appreciated the building and felt privileged to go to school there, we would never have thought of defacing a building like that one.

 From Boswell I went to Rice University in Houston on a track and field athletic scholarship.
 Thereafter, I attended George Washington University, and after serving in the Navy, the University of Texas School of Law.

 I practiced law in various capacities until my retirement.
 My wife of 44 years, Rachel, and I met at Rice in 1966.
-We have two children, one grandchild, with another on the way.
+We have two children, two grandchild.